thesteve0/voxel51-doc/content/_index.md

 **No feedback is needed right now about anything other than the top level headings in the table of contents**

-Even though you see some of the preliminary work  under the top level TOC, the actual items and organization under the TOC will be decided together at a later time.

-I have put together some [short notes](notes.md) about the design principles and the goals I am using to guide this work.

 Please excuse the ugly theme - I tried making it look a little nicer but front end design is not my forte.